-As women began to put on lipstick in the early part of the twentieth century they discovered that it had an unfortunate tendency to easily come off.
-Attempts to make lipstick stay on the lips were made from then on and lipsticks that advertised themselves as achieving this described themselves as ‘long-lasting’, ‘deep-stain’, ‘stay-on’, and ’smeer-proof’ but I will call them ‘indelibles’.
+As more women began to put on lipstick in the twentieth century they discovered that it had an unfortunate tendency to come off.
+Attempts to make it stay on the lips were made early on and lipsticks that advertised themselves as achieving this described themselves as ‘long-lasting’, ‘deep-staining’, ‘stay-on’, and ’smeer-proof’ but I will call them ‘indelibles’.

 Mineral oil (Russian, heavy) 64 ozs.
 Petroleum jelly, white 32 ozs.
 Ceresine 31 ozs.
 Paraffin wax, 50/52 33 ozs.
 Oil Carmine 1 oz.
 Scarlet Lake, cosmetic quality 15 oz.
 Red Lake 24 oz.